nickmoreton/check-packages/README.md

-# Check a local repo for later versions of python package dependencies
+# Check a local repo for versions of python package dependencies

 ## Setup